killerdolp/2D-report-ALGO/2D Report.md

 		If the `minimum node` parent is not the node to be deleted, we swap the `minimum node` with the `node` to be deleted.
 Lastly, if the colour of the deleted `node` is black, we would have fix the tree using `FIX_DELETE` to maintain the red-black properties.

+The overall time complexity of the delete operation is $O(logn)$ This is because locating the node to be deleted takes $O(logn)$, given that the height of a Red-Black Tree is at most $O(logn)$.
+In Case 3, where the node has two children, finding its successor also takes at most $O(logn)$, as it involves traversing down the tree's height.

 The delete operation is used in two scenarios:
 1. Account Deletion:
 		When a user deletes their account, the data would be removed from the database and the corresponding node must be removed from **RBT**